sjdronkers/Railgorithms/README.md

 ### Prerequisites

 This code base is written in Python 3.8.3 and up.
-Other requirements such as pages, can be installed by entering the follwing command:
+Other requirements such as paackages, can be installed by entering the following command:

 ```
 pip3 install -r requirements.txt